 What is a mountain lion?

-Mountain lions are a species of wild cat found throughout the Americas.
+Mountain lions (Puma concolor) are a species of wild cat found throughout the Americas.
 They are the largest wild cat in western North America and are found across California.
 The California Department of Fish and Game estimates the current mountain lion population in California to be between 4,000-6,000 mountain lion individuals.
 Although they look quite different from a bobcat (see 'Urban Carnivores' page), people often mistake bobcats for mountain lions.
 However, mountain lions are much larger than bobcats and are uniformly colored tawny or beige.
-There can be some variation in color throughout it's range, but in Southern California, our mountain lions are a yellowish beige color.
+There can be some variation in color throughout its range, but in Southern California, our mountain lions are a yellowish beige color.
 Mountain lions have a long, black-tipped tail, and small head with round ears (unlike the bobcat's pointed ears with tufts of hair).
 Although young mountain lions have distinctive spots (until nearly 1 year of age), if you see a spotted cat roaming around, it is more likely a bobcat rather than a mountain lion!
 If you live in areas that are mountain lion habitat or utilize natural areas in the Santa Monica Mountains for recreation, you should act accordingly!
 Simply because you don't see the mountain lions doesn't mean they aren't there.
-Reported sightings of mountain lions does not imply increased danger in a given area.
+Reported sightings of mountain lions do not imply increased danger in a given area.
 For safety tips, please visit the Mountain Lion Foundation website.

 Geographic distribution of the mountain lion

 The mountain lion ranges from northern Canada south to the southern tip of South America, though the wild cat is extinct or very rare over much of its former range.
 Mountain lions have more common names than any other species of mammal!
-They include include mountain lion, puma, cougar, catamount, painter and panther.
+They include mountain lion, puma, cougar, catamount, painter and panther.
 This wide variety of names reflects their historically wide geographic distribution throughout the Americas.
 In fact, the mountain lion, even in its present day geographic distribution, has the largest geographic distribution of any wild cat in the world!
-However, mountain lions were once distributed across the entirety of the United States.
+However, mountain lions were once distributed across the United States.
 Due to human persecution and hunting, mountain lions are now found almost exclusively west of the Mississippi River, except for threatened populations of Florida Panthers.
-However, their populations seem to be rebounding and they and expanding their range once again.
+However, their populations seem to be rebounding and they are expanding their range once again.

 Are there mountain lions around Los Angeles?

 A local preference for mule deer is not surprising given that it is the largest prey item available for mountain lions in southern California.
-Energetically, they want to be "economic" in their prey item choices.
+Energetically, they want to be "economic" in their prey choices.
 Hunting is very energetically expensive for an animal and there is a high failure rate.
 So, they will generally hunt things that will have a big pay off for them calorie-wise and that may even sustain them for several days.
-So, mountain lions will fare better in killing large prey items that can sustain them for several days.
+So, mountain lions will fare better in killing large prey that can sustain them for several days.
 Depending on the size of deer that a mountain lion successfully kills and the time of year, the mountain lion can feed on the deer for around 5 days.
 They tend to feed on their kills at night, eating soft organs first, such as the liver and the heart.
-Once the mountain lion is done feeding for the night, it will 'cache' the kill, covering it up with dirt, leaves and brush, conceaing the deer from scavengers.
-For several nights, the mountain lion will return to it's kill to feed on it staying in the general region of the kill during the day to rest.
+Once the mountain lion is done feeding for the night, it will 'cache' the kill, covering it up with dirt, leaves and brush, concealing the deer from scavengers.
+For several nights, the mountain lion will return to its kill to feed on it staying in the general region of the kill during the day to rest.

 Below is a video filmed in the Santa Monica Mountain study area using a remote camera set on a mountain lion kill.
 The camera filmed in 30-second increments and shows the mountain lion is coming back to a deer that it has killed on a previous night.
 The mountain lion has cached it- or covered it with leaves and dirt so as to hide it from potential scavengers.
-The mountain lion comes back for another night to feed on it, then re-caches the kill to save it for later.
+The mountain lion comes back for another night to feed on it, and then re-caches the kill to save it for later.
 Watch this video to learn about Santa Monica Mountains mountain lion feeding behavior!